andreaferretti/ganzo/README.md

 * `seed` this is the seed for PyTorch random number generator.
 This is used in order to reproduce results.
 * `from-json`: load configuration from this JSON file (see below)
+* `start-epoch`: the epoch to start with.
+By default it is 1, but it can make sense to override this if you are restoring from a previous session of training, so that statistics and snapshots will be assigned the correct epoch.

 ### Running from a JSON configuration file